spinnaker/spinnaker/docs/commands.md

  * `--add-read-permission`: Add this permission to the list of read permissions.
  * `--add-required-group-membership`: Add this group to the list of required group memberships.
  * `--add-write-permission`: Add this permission to the list of write permissions.
- * `--compartment-id`: Provide the OCID of the Oracle BMCS Compartment to use.
+ * `--compartment-id`: Provide the OCID of the Oracle Compartment to use.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--fingerprint`: Fingerprint of the public key
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--provider-version`: Some providers support multiple versions/release tracks.
 This allows you to pick the version of the provider (not the resources it manages) to run within Spinnaker.
  * `--read-permissions`: A user must have at least one of these roles in order to view this account's cloud resources.
- * `--region`: An Oracle BMCS region (e.g., us-phoenix-1)
+ * `--region`: An Oracle region (e.g., us-phoenix-1)
  * `--remove-read-permission`: Remove this permission from the list of read permissions.
  * `--remove-required-group-membership`: Remove this group from the list of required group memberships.
  * `--remove-write-permission`: Remove this permission to from list of write permissions.
  * `--required-group-membership`: A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
  * `--ssh-private-key-file-path`: Path to the private key in PEM format
- * `--tenancyId`: Provide the OCID of the Oracle BMCS Tenancy to use.
+ * `--tenancyId`: Provide the OCID of the Oracle Tenancy to use.
- * `--user-id`: Provide the OCID of the Oracle BMCS User you're authenticating as
+ * `--user-id`: Provide the OCID of the Oracle User you're authenticating as
  * `--write-permissions`: A user must have at least one of these roles in order to make changes to this account's cloud resources.

 ---
-## hal config provider oraclebmcs account get
+## hal config provider oracle account get

-Get the specified account details for the oraclebmcs provider.
+Get the specified account details for the oracle provider.

 #### Usage
 ```
-hal config provider oraclebmcs account get ACCOUNT [parameters]
+hal config provider oracle account get ACCOUNT [parameters]
 ```

 #### Parameters